This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Spicy Unstuffed Cabbage Rolls: Add a dash of crushed red pepper flakes for a bit of heat.
+• Spicy Version: Add crushed red pepper flakes for extra heat.

 How To Make Unstuffed Cabbage Rolls

-These photos and instructions help you visualize how to make a single serving of unstuffed cabbage rolls.
+These photos and instructions help you visualize how to make this unstuffed cabbage rolls recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Cook the pork, onions, garlic, and chopped tomatoes in a medium-sized skillet until the pork is browned and the onions are soft.
+1. Cook the Pork, Onions, and Garlic: In a medium skillet over medium heat, cook the ground pork, onions, garlic, and chopped tomatoes until the pork is browned and the onions are soft.
 Season with salt and pepper.

-2. Add chopped cabbage to the pan and stir in the sauce, water, and vinegar.
-Bring to a boil, then reduce to low, cover and simmer for 5-7 minutes, until cabbage has softened.
+2. Add the Cabbage and Sauce: Stir in the chopped cabbage, marinara sauce, water, and vinegar.
+Bring to a boil, then reduce the heat to low.
+Cover and let simmer for 5–7 minutes, or until the cabbage is tender.

 a black skillet filled with ground pork, onions, tomatoes and sauce.

-1. Stir in honey and serve over cooked rice.
+1. Finish and Serve: Stir in the honey, then serve over cooked rice.

 Unstuffed cabbage rolls over white rice on a plate next to a bowl of lemons.